Navidliverpool/nav_eshop3/README.md

 Contributing
 License
 Introduction
-MyECommerce is a small-scale e-commerce platform built with ASP.NET Core 7.0 using C# and SQL Server as the database.
+24 Hours is a small-scale e-commerce platform built with ASP.NET Core 7.0 using C# and SQL Server as the database.
 This project utilizes Razor Pages for the frontend views, providing users with an intuitive and seamless shopping experience.
-Whether you are a customer looking for your favorite products or a seller willing to showcase your merchandise, MyECommerce has got you covered!

 Features
 Product Search: Easily search for products by name, category, or any relevant keywords, allowing you to find your desired items quickly.